isb-cgc/readthedocs/docs/source/sections/progapi/Programmatic-API.rst

    list_cohorts(token)

 which returns a list of the user's previously created cohorts.
-Documentation on these functions can be found at the isb github repo, `Examples-R <https://github.com/isb-cgc/examples-R>`_.
+Documentation on these functions can be found in the isb github repo, `Examples-R <https://github.com/isb-cgc/examples-R>`_ under 'API Endpoints Interface'.

 Cohort API Details
 ==================